Implementing a Centralized Hybrid Forecast for a Complex Multinational

 The SSP Group’s head office treasury team also use the CashAnalytics intuitive suiteof analytics and data visualization tools and perform a variety of analysis at the touch of button.
 What’s more, the ability to collapse cash balances into total figures, then roll them into any category, has greatly enhanced their cash forecasting and reporting.

 “We have a report which shows cash balances by business entity, then we have a forecast report which shows forecasted closing balances by entity.
-Then we have forecasted closing balances split by cash flow type, then we have forecast vs forecast analysis,” said Nigel Dawson.
+Then we have forecasted closing balances split by cash flow type, then we have forecast vs forecast analysis,” – Nigel Dawson, TREASURY MANAGER

 Increased User Engagement